 R3C1: The paper investigates the quality of service-based applications and proposes a dynamic random testing (DRT) technique for web services that improves existing methods.
 The authors present the technique, a framework for its usage and a prototype implementation.
 An empirical study including three different case studies is also included to show the effectiveness of the proposed approach.

-Response: Thanks for the endorsement.
+Response: Thank you for the endorsement.

 Action: None.